signalfx/collectd-openstack/README.md

 Optional configurations keys include:

+* Interval - The number of seconds to wait between collections with default of 10.
-* ProjectName - Name of the Project to be monitored, default 'demo'
+* ProjectName - Name of the Project to be monitored with default of "demo".
-* ProjectDomainId - Domain to which the project belong to, 'default'
+* ProjectDomainId - Domain to which the project belong to with default of "default".
-* UserDomainId - Domain to which the user belong to, 'default'
+* UserDomainId - Domain to which the user belong to with default of "default".
 * RegionName - The region name for URL discovery, defaults to the first region if multiple regions are available.
-* Dimension - Add extra dimensions to your metrics
+* Dimension - Dimensions name and value to add to your metrics.
-* SSLVerify - Validate SSL certificate, 'True'
+* SSLVerify - Whether to validate SSL certificates.
+True by default
+* HTTPTimeout - The keystone http session timeout, in seconds, for all requests.
+None by default.
+* RequestBatchSize - The maximum number of concurrent requests for server metrics.
+5 by default.
+* QueryServerMetrics - Whether to query for Nova metrics.
+True by default.
+* NovaListServersSearchOpts - A yaml representation of a search options dictionary for Nova servers to query.
+Expanded to query parameters for https://docs.openstack.org/api-ref/compute/#list-servers.

 Note that multiple OpenStack projects can be configured in the same file.